RGBrain/README-Generator/sampleREADME.md

 ## Description

-This application creates a professional README document from command line inputs
+This application creates a professional README file from the command line.

 ## Table of contents